 1.19 "Personal Data" (as defined in Article 4 of the GDPR) means any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly;

-1.20 "Personal Information" shall have the same meaning as is given in section 1 of POPIA;
+1.20 "Personal Information" shall have the same meaning as in section 1 of POPIA and shall include an Account Number as defined in section 105(5) of POPIA;

 1.22 "POPIA" means the Protection of Personal Information Act, No 4 of 2013;